tensortrade-org/tensortrade/docs/source/components/action_scheme.md

 The default TensorTrade action scheme is made to be compatible with the built-in order management system (OMS).
 The OMS is a system that is able to have orders be submitted to it for particular financial instruments.

 ### Simple
+A discrete action scheme that determines actions based on a list of trading pairs, order criteria, and trade sizes.

 <br> **Overview** <br>
 Blank.